simphony/docs/docs/source/utils.md

 There are 3 main things that can be done with pico:
 - Install ontologies.
-- List the install ontologies.
+- List the installed ontologies.
-- Removed installed ontologies.
+- Remove installed ontologies.

 There are different possible levels of log available, and they can be set via `--log-level <ERROR|WARNING|INFO|DEBUG>`.
 The default value is `INFO`.